-When you are standing on a heaving deck in the middle of the night in the pouring rain there is something very important..... to know that the person alongside you is trained to be here and cares as much about your life and safety as you do your own.
+When you are standing on a heaving deck in the middle of the night in the pouring rain it is important to know that the person alongside you is trained to be here and cares as much about your life and safety as you do your own.

 Qualifications and Training

-Standards established by Maritime New Zealand and Coastguard New Zealand require a high standard of efficiency to be met and maintained.
-Training never stops from the day they join and for as long as they are an active SAR member of Coastguard.
+Standards established by Maritime New Zealand and Coastguard New Zealand require a high level of competency to be met and maintained.
+Training never stops from the day you join.
 Its part of the ethic of being a Coastguard.
-Being part of a Search and Rescue crew is a major commitment, which could ultimately include risking your life.
+Being part of a Search and Rescue crew is a major commitment.
 Your commitment will be measured in the time spent involved in rescues and also in learning how to use increasingly, new equipment, faster boats and improving your skills.

 It normally take between one and two years to take a new volunteer and train them to become fully operational crew.
 Many chose to progress beyond that to become Senior SAR Crew and and some excel even further to become a Master (Skipper) of a Rescue Vessel.
 Masters have had to pass more than 75 examinations and evaluations to reach this level.
 As well the were subject to extensive testing and evaluation by the Unit Examiners and Examiners from outside agencies.
 Our Masters have both Maritime New Zealand and NZ Coastguard Qualifications.
 You'll also find that many of our Senior Crew and Masters are instructors and examiners themselves, always looking to improve the skills of new and existing crew.